Don’t have time to read our full TouchBistro vs talech POS review? Here are the highlights:

 In contrast, talech’s focus is split between retail, restaurants, and a number of other small businesses like salons and spas.
 Because talech is trying to create features for so many different types of businesses, there is less focus on creating restaurant-specific solutions.
 This means that you might get to enjoy the most cutting-edge restaurant technology and innovations if you choose a POS solution like talech that’s not solely focused on building and improving solutions for the restaurant industry.

-Not only is TouchBistro specifically built for restaurants, but it’s also built for restaurants of all shapes and sizes.
-Whether you’re running a budding food truck business, a family-style restaurant, or a brewery, TouchBistro’s features are designed to support a wide variety of venues.
+TouchBistro isn’t just built for restaurants, it’s built for restaurants of all shapes and sizes.
+Whether you’re running a budding family-style restaurant or a sprawling multi-location fast food concept, TouchBistro’s features are designed to support a wide variety of venues.

 And while your restaurant may never need all of these features, it’s important to know that the POS system you’re using can adapt to your changing business model.
-With a system like talech, a lack of robust, in-house solutions for growing restaurants means that the system may not be able to meet your needs as your restaurant business grows and changes.
+With a system like talech, a lack of robust, in-house solutions for growing restaurants means that the system may not be able to meet your needs as your restaurant business grows and changes – especially if you plan to expand your operation.

 In the past few years, restaurateurs have come to rely on technology for virtually every facet of running their business.
 Instead of a simple POS and payment processor, many restaurants now require software for online ordering, loyalty, inventory management, payroll, and so much more.
 Of course, managing all these different systems creates its own set of challenges, which is why a fully-integrated, all-in-one solution like TouchBistro is so advantageous for busy restaurateurs.